Hair Loss Treatment in Singapore

 So what causes the hair loss affecting the other 5% of the population yearly?
 How can I tell the difference between temporary and permanent hair loss?
 What can I do about it?

 This is an overview.
 To find out more about our treatment plans, feel free to call us.
-We can inform, assess and effectively plan treatments best suited for you or any of your loved ones.
+We can inform, assess, and effectively plan treatments best suited for you or any of your loved ones.

 Male pattern baldness is something that 7 – 15% of American males experience by age 25, and almost 40% by age 35.
 It is a natural, age-related change in the body, and represents over 95% of all hair loss in men.
-The exact reason and cause of male pattern baldness is not known, though it is clear that our GENETIC makeup is a huge part of it.
+The exact reason and cause of male pattern baldness are not known, though it is clear that our GENETIC makeup is a huge part of it.
 The HORMONE androgens (like testosterone and dihydrotestosterone) also play a big part.
 Roughly put, the more androgens you have, the faster you lose your hair.
 The loss of hair follows a horseshoe-shaped pattern (shown in the graphic), with the hair on your sides and back of the head generally being left untouched.

 You can assess your chances of developing male pattern baldness by looking at your male relatives, starting with dad and grandfathers (most telling is your mother’s father’s hair pattern – if he has it, you are at high risk).
-The male pattern baldness genes can come from your mother just as easily, but may be less noticeable since it’s often slower to develop in women.
+The male pattern baldness genes can come from your mother just as easily but may be less noticeable since it’s often slower to develop in women.
 Male pattern baldness often begins slowly at puberty, but may then come on very fast or not at all.

-Telogen effluvium is the general thinning of hair over the scalp reigon and parts of the body.
+Telogen effluvium is the general thinning of hair over the scalp region and parts of the body.
 The reason for this is due to the changes in the growth cycle of hair.
 Big amounts of hair go into a resting phase of hair growth known as telogen.
 This causes thinning or shedding of hair.
-This can be the result of stress, poor nutrition, injury and surgery.
+This can be the result of stress, poor nutrition, injury, and surgery.
 Symptoms are noninflammatory, hence no intense changes are likely to occur.

 Some of our treatments involve hair growth stimulators like minoxidil and homeopathic remedies.

-At, we provide professional hair loss consultation and treatment services, give us a call at for a FREE consultation and let our haircare specialists help you evaluate all available non-surgical treatment options for you at the highest levels of clients’ satisfaction.
+At , we provide professional hair loss consultation and treatment services, give us a call at for a FREE consultation and let our haircare specialists help you evaluate all available non-surgical treatment options for you at the highest levels of clients’ satisfaction.

 What Is a Hair Transplant?

-Hair transplantation is a surgical technique that moves hair follicles from a part of the body called the ‘donor site’ to a bald or balding part of the body known as the ‘recipient site’.
+Hair transplantation in Singapore is a surgical technique that moves hair follicles from a part of the body called the ‘donor site’ to a bald or balding part of the body known as the ‘recipient site’.
 In this minimally invasive procedure, grafts containing hair follicles that are genetically resistant to balding, (like the back of the head) are transplanted to the bald scalp.
 Hair transplantation differs from skin grafting in that grafts contain almost all of the epidermis and dermis surrounding the hair follicle, and many tiny grafts are transplanted rather than a single strip of skin.

 As with any kind of surgery, transplants have some risks, including bleeding and infection.
 There’s also the chance for scarring and unnatural-looking new hair growth.

 Around the time new locks start to grow, some people have inflammation or an infection of the hair follicles, called folliculitis.
 Antibiotics and compresses can relieve the problem.
-It’s also possible to suddenly lose some of the original hair in the area where you got the new strands, called shock loss. is a common side effect that is usually happen to patient.
+It’s also possible to suddenly lose some of the original hair in the area where you got the new strands, called shock loss. is a common side effect that is usually happening to the patient.
 Bald patches are also common, as fifty to a hundred hairs can be lost each day.
 Post-operative hiccups have also been seen in around 5% of transplant patients.

 Other side effects include swelling of areas such as the scalp and forehead.
 If this becomes uncomfortable, medication may ease the swelling.
 Additionally, the patient must be careful if their scalp starts itching, as scratching will make it worse and cause scabs to form.
 A moisturizer or massage shampoo may be used.